laupierre/RNA-Seq_mouse_pipeline/README.md

 See mouse_indexes for details on how the different indexes are made.

-In a new folder, put 1- the submit.pbs file below and 2- the samples_rnaseq.xlsx containing the samples.
+In a new folder, put 1- the submit.pbs file below and 2- the samples_rnaseq.xlsx containing the samples information.
+This excel file has 3 mandatory columns: sample   condition   replicate

 Finally, add 3- all the PE fastq files you want to analyze.

 The the samples_rnaseq.xlsx is an excel file containing the 3 mandatory columns sample	condition	replicate